Joey-lhx/Probability/README.md

 # Probability
+Hi,there.
 This is my probability theory study notes.
+Hope this can help. xD